 At Dec.
-31, 2019, the Corporation had \$15 million in restricted cash related to the Big Level tax equity financing that is held in a construction reserve account.
-The proceeds will be released from the construction reserve account upon certain conditions being met, which are expected to be finalized in the first half of 2020.
+31, 2020, the Corporation had \$9 million (Dec.
+31, 2019 - \$15 million) in restricted cash related to the Big Level tax equity financing that is held in a construction reserve account.
+The proceeds will be released from the construction reserve account upon certain conditions being met, which are expected to be finalized in 2021.

-The Corporation also had \$17 million (Dec.
-31, 2018 - \$35 million) of restricted cash related to the TransAlta OCP bonds, which is required to be held in a debt service reserve account to fund the next scheduled debt repayment in February 2020.
-The Corporation had nil (Dec.
-31, 2018 - \$31 million) restricted cash related to the Kent Hills project financing.
+The Corporation had \$17 million (Dec.
+31, 2019 - \$17 million) of restricted cash related to the TransAlta OCP bonds, which is required to be held in a debt service reserve account to fund the next scheduled debt repayment in February 2021.